 We provide up to three one-hour presentations on the same day, tailored for teachers, students or parents (but not a mixed group).
 These are presented by Dr Elizabeth McNaught and her father Nick Pollard.

-Nick Pollard is Dr McNaught’s father.
-Despite his own undergraduate and postgraduate studies in cognitive psychology, he did not initially recognise and respond appropriately to his own daughter’s illness.
+Nick Pollard BSc(Psych), MBPsS, FRSA is Dr McNaught’s father.
+Despite his own knowledge of psychology, he initially struggled as a father to recognise and respond appropriately to his own daughter’s illness.
 He now speaks and broadcasts about the personal as well as professional insights he gained which became instrumental in her recovery.

 ‘Dr Elizabeth McNaught and Nick Pollard are both inspirational speakers who are able to articulate a very personal and powerful account of a young woman’s journey towards overcoming anorexia, and the extent to which her family understanding and support was crucial to her recovery.
 They give clear, simple guidance to enable parents and teachers to listen and advise with confidence.
 I recommend them highly.’